wasimbaig/espcap/README.md

 ```

 Note that the highest level protocol present in any given packet is indicated by the `protocol`
 field.
 In this example the protocols `http`.
-Packets lacking an application level protocol,
+For packets lacking an application level protocol,
 the protocol will be set to the transport, network, or link protocol name.
 For example, a TCP
 SYN packet would have the protocol field set to `tcp`.